 Also known as quick splash decanting, this is when the bottle of wine is tipped vertical and poured with the force of gravity into a decanter sitting or being held vertically.
 The wine hits the bottom of the decanter with force, splashes off the bottom, and swirls around.
 This is best for young tannic red wines that haven’t been aged for long.
 Typically less than 2 years.
 Shock decanting is meant to vigorously expose the wine to oxygen and further accelerate aeration.
 Shock decanting will not help you isolate sediment.
-Do not use it for old, mature red wines with sediment on the bottom of the bottle.
+Do not use it for mature aged red wine with sediment on the bottom of the bottle.
 Shock decanting is very similar to aeration, and the best wine aerators out there will do similar stuff.
 Here's a good resource for anyone interesting in the differences between aeration and decanting.

 This is what most picture when they think of decanting.
 It involves pouring the wine slowly into the decanter.
 You can either hold the decanter in one hand and pour with the other or keep the decanter on a flat surface and pour the wine in.
 Either way, pouring slowly and without much splashing helps fragile, older wines maintain their structure, texture, and color.

 It also allows the pourer to spot sediment.
 And the best way to do that is using only one hand to pour the wine into the decanter and applying a light source to the neck of the bottle as you pour.
 Keep a lit lighter or match beneath the neck of the bottle and start pouring very slowly when the bottle becomes parallel to the ground.
 Once the wine lighted by the flame appears dusty, cloudy, or you actually see bits of sediment, you’re done.
 The decanter doesn’t filter the sediment out.
 But the process of pouring the wine into the decanter allows you to see the sediment and avoid it.
 You may have seen sommeliers doing this; it's one of the most noticeable sommelier responsibilities.

 How to Decant Wine Without a Decanter